bohnacker/svelte-number-spinner/README.md

 A number spinner component for Svelte.
 It's a simple input field with a number that can be controlled using the mouse or keyboard.
 Pressing *Alt* or *Alt+Shift* makes steps smaller or bigger.

+Mobile devices with touch are also supported but only with a simplified version.
+Keyboard input is deactivated because I didn't manage to bring up the keyboard without destroying something else.
+If somebody has an idea how to do that: help is appreciated!

 ## Demo

 [Number spinner demo on svelte.dev/repl](https://svelte.dev/repl/a73eaa408b804beb9f7a3457926f9829?version=3.31.2)